Apply for Scholarships

 Some scholarships are also more interested in your athletic ability or artistic achievements, not just your academics.

 There is no specific time frame on when you should start applying for scholarships, but the earlier the better.
-In general, most scholarships require that you at least be a high school senior.
-However, some may have more lenient requirements.
+In general, most kinds of financial aid require that you at least be a high school senior.
+However, some may have more lenient requirements and allow other high school students.

 For example, the Doodle for Google Scholarship accepts students as young as 13 years old.